egi-qc/puppet-creamce/README.md

 facter | grep hostname
 facter | grep fqdn
 ```
-In the following examples the FQHN will be myhost.mydomain
+In the following examples the FQDN will be myhost.mydomain

 Install the CREAM CE module for puppet: `puppet module install infnpd-creamce`

-Apply the patch described in the tips&tricks section

 Create the required directories: `mkdir -p /etc/puppet/manifests /var/lib/hiera/node`